AriEncarnacion/CS415_project_03/README.md

 `W`, `W/2`, and `2^(n-m) for 1 < m < 6`.

-A cluster will be seen in the bottom left hand corner and the labels make it hard to distinguish between the optimal values.
-However, that cluster holds our determined optimal value, `k = 2^(n-4)`.

 To generate this plot run the following command:
 (Please note this may take a few minutes to run)
 ```